-Today, we’re talking about how to choose a domain name for your business.
+Are you running a service business?
+Today, we’re talking about how to choose a domain name for your website.
 But I’ll start with a quick-and-dirty history lesson.

 In 1985, the first ever .com was registered, Not long after, domain squatting became a thing.
 What’s domain squatting?
 It’s people snatching up domains with common keywords or business names, hedging that someday, someone would buy them back.
 A domain that once cost $8 may be sold for upwards of $20,000 (if it’s good enough).